StarRocks/starrocks/docs/table_design/Table_types.md

 ### What to do next

-You can run a  stream load, broker load, or routine load job to perform insert, update, or delete operations on all or individual columns of a table that uses the Primary Key model.
+You can run a  stream load, broker load, or routine load job to perform insert, update, or delete operations on all or individual columns of a table that uses the Primary Key table.
 For more information, see [Overview of data loading](../loading/Loading_intro.md).